codio/knowledge/source/instructors/admin/organization/llms.rst

 Enabling LLM for Courses
 ------------------------

 When keys are added, you can enable use of the key in a course.
-See :ref:`Course LLMs <course_llm>`
+See :ref:`Course LLMs <course_llm>`.

 LLM Organization Usage
 ----------------------